Zentro/zentro.codes/content/_index.md

 ## about me

-👋 hello! i'm rafael! i'm a university student that enjoys tinkering with foss in their spare time. i originally wanted to be a civil engineer, but found my interests and skills best align with computer science. my first interest in data science and extracting valuable insights from data. i also have a keen interest in embedded programming, where i enjoy working with low-level hardware and building efficient, real-time systems.
+👋 hello! i'm rafael! i'm a university student that enjoys tinkering with foss in their spare time. i originally wanted to be a civil engineer, but found my interests and skills best align with computer science. my first interest is in data science and extracting valuable insights from data. i also have a keen interest in embedded programming, where i enjoy working with low-level hardware and building efficient, real-time systems.

 > *"[V]alue your freedom or you will lose it," teaches history.
 "Don't bother us with politics," respond those who don't want to learn. - Richard M. Stallman, "Linŭ, GNU, and freedom".
 "LinŭWorld", May 2002.*